voxeet/comms-app-react-events/events/README.md

 ### Set up `.env` file

-Create a new file called `.env` and copy the contents of `.env.example` into it.
+Create a new file called `.env` in the `events` folder, and copy the contents of `.env.example` into it.

 You will need to provide the values for `KEY` and `SECRET` from your dolby.io app.
 To obtain your key and secret from the Dolby.io dashboard,